flatland-association/flatland-book/getting-started/env/custom_observations.md

     def get_many(self, handles=None):
         '''
-        Because we do not want to call the predictor seperately for every agent we implement the get_many function Here we can call the predictor just ones for all the agents and use the predictions to generate our observations
+        Because we do not want to call the predictor seperately for every agent we implement the get_many function Here we can call the predictor just once for all the agents and use the predictions to generate our observations
         :param handles:
         :return:
         '''